 Get Informed: Domestic Violence

-Domestic Violence can occur to anyone.
-It could be your friend, a family member, a co-worker.
-Domestic Violence does not discriminate against age, gender, or economic status.
+Domestic Violence does not discriminate against age, gender, sexual orientation, or economic status.

 Facts about Domestic Violence:

 - 1 in 3 women and 1 in 4 men have been victims of some form of physical violence by an intimate partner within their lifetime.

 - Domestic violence is most common among women between the ages of 18-24.

 - The cost of domestic violence exceeds $8.3 billion annually